-At the time of the commencement ceremony, students who will be graduating at the end of the spring and summer terms will not have received their final grades.
+At the time of the commencement ceremony, students who will be graduating at the end of the spring semester and summer session will not have received their final grades, meaning their final GPAs are unknown.
 Therefore, the commencement ceremony program will list Jesse Carter Society members (top 15%), Honors (top 10%) and Highest Honors (top 5%) based on students' GPAs at the end of the prior fall semester.

-Following the release of final grades for summer session graduates, the registrar will complete a final class rank for all members of the graduation class.
-Jesse Carter Society, Honors and Highest Honors will be re-computed based on this final ranking.
+Following the conferral of the summer session graduates' degrees, the registrar will calculate a graduation class rank for all members of the class and will send notifications of their ranking to the members of the class via email.
+Jesse Carter Society, Honors and Highest Honors will be re-computed based on the graduation class ranking.
 Honors and Highest Honors notations will be recorded on awardees' transcripts and diplomas accordingly.
+(Notations are not added to students' transcripts regarding the Jesse Carter Society.)

-Consequently, it is possible for a student to be listed as having earned honors in the commencement ceremony program but to end up not having earned honors once the final ranking is completed.
-In that case, the graduate's transcript and diploma would not list him or her as an honors graduate.
+Consequently, it is possible for a student to be listed as having earned honors in the commencement ceremony program but to end up not having earned honors once the graduation class ranking is completed.
+In that case, the graduate's transcript and diploma would not list him or her as having earned honors.
 It also is possible for the opposite to occur.